 The transaction is recorded in the notary journal.
 The original document and the certified copy are returned to the customer.

-Best Practice Record Storage Tip: The copy kept by the notary should be made on acid-free archival paper for long-term storage and stored in a controlled environment in the notary archive, according to best practices for the preservation of paper records.
+Best Practice Record Storage Tip: The copy kept by the notary should be made on acid-free archival paper for long-term storage and stored in a controlled environment in the notarial archive, according to best practices for the preservation of paper records.
 A fireproof, waterproof safe should be used as disaster protection for storing notary journals and records.

 Note: Colorado law does not specifically mention color regarding certified copies.
 It is not clear that if the original document is in color, that the certified copy must also be made in color, or if a black and white copy is acceptable.
 Contact the Secretary of State for more information.

 Colorado RULONA Notary Training includes Colorado statute CRS 24-21-505(4), which describes the procedure for making a certified copy.

 NNA Model Notary Act, Section 2-4 Copy Certification